Paul Speller is one of the best known print journalists and columnists in the Isle of Man.

-He is currently in the process of conducting in-depth interviews with every member of the Isle of Man’s House of Keys, for the Isle of Man Examiner, for whom he continues to contribute as a freelancer.
+Earlier this year he conducted in-depth interviews with every member of the Isle of Man’s House of Keys, for the Isle of Man Examiner, for whom he continues to contribute as a freelancer.

 Paul is also widely known for his opinion columns in a variety of publications.
 His satirical views on politics often provoke debate, but he has also written about Manx life in general and parenthood in particular.
 One blog piece he penned about television show Dora the Explorer has had more than 50,000 hits.

 He has worked for a number of UK national newspapers since turning freelance and has branched out into public relations work and copy writing services for a variety of clients, ranging from corporate to charity.

 As well as his work as a freelance journalist and providing public relations services, father-of-two Paul has been turning his hand to fiction.
 His debut short story, Baby Blue Eyes, was published in Writing Magazine after winning a contest.
 Another short story is due to be published later this year in Dimension6 magazine.

 Paul has been so busy with his work commitments that he has had to put his blog into hibernation, but there are plenty of pieces on there to read.
 You can visit it here.